clintonbf/Clints-doc-project/docs/5-glossary.md

 At Academie Duello a class is a service that occurs regularly (e.g. Wednesdays at 8:30 am).
 Classes are ongoing events without end dates.

-Examples of classes at Academie Duello are: Mastery class, SwordFit, and Youth class.
+Examples of classes at Academie Duello are: "Mastery class", "SwordFit", and "Youth class".

 ### Curriculum month
 Curriculum months start on the Monday of the first 'full week' of the calendar month and go for four full weeks.